Aspect Medical Systems: A-2000

 The A-2000 BIS Monitor, was cleared for marketing by the FDA in February 1998.

 BIS XP

 The BIS XP system was cleared for marketing by the FDA in June 2001.
 The BIS XP system offered more precise measurement of brain activity to assess the level of consciousness.
 The BIS XP system was designed to detect and filter interference from muscle artifact and is resistant to interference from electrocautery devices.
 Additionally, it is able to provide enhanced detection of near suppression, a brain wave pattern occasionally observed during deep anesthesia and cardiac cases.

 BISx

 In February 2004 the BISx was cleared for marketing by the FDA.
-The BISx system was designed as a original equipment manufacturer (OEM) BIS monitoring solution that provided the BIS XP functionality in a single device the size of a hockey puck, allowing the incorporation of BIS into third-party patient monitoring systems.
+The BISx system was designed as an original equipment manufacturer (OEM) BIS monitoring solution that provided the BIS XP functionality in a single device the size of a hockey puck, allowing the incorporation of BIS into third-party patient monitoring systems.

 BIS VISTA

 In 2007, the BIS VISTA monitor was cleared for marketing by the FDA.
 The BIS VISTA monitor acted as a replacement for the older BIS XP monitor and featured a full color display.